 Tip: Use operators exact match "", AND, OR to customise your search.
 You can use them separately or you can combine them to find specific content.

 • Prudential Investments Japan, with a fixed-income portfolio of JPY100 billion (USD806 million), plans to launch a fixed-income fund in Japan that will purchase credit-linked notes and synthetic and cash collateralized debt obligations if there is enough demand.
 "We'll be conducting a feasibility study," said Mayuka Tomizuka, in the investment management department in Tokyo, noting that the decision will come down to the level of demand among its Japanese institutional clients.
-If the demand is deemed to be there the fund could launch in the latter part of next year.
-The fund manager has not established a target size or return for the fund, according to Tomizuka.
+If there is strong demand the fund could launch in the latter part of next year.
+The manager has not established a target size or return for the fund, according to Tomizuka.